Courses

 like-imagedislike-image

-Non-communicable diseases (NCDs) are illnesses that do not spread from person to person and are usually caused by genetic, environmental, or lifestyle factors.
+Communicable diseases are illnesses that can spread from one person to another, while non-communicable diseases do not spread and are usually caused by genetic, lifestyle, or environmental factors.

 • Diabetes mellitus